-When HR receives Form 801 (First Report Occupational Injury or Disease), we send a copy to Empire Pacific Risk Management, Inc. Empire is the University's claims adjustment service.
+When HR receives Form 801 (First Report Occupational Injury or Disease), we send a copy to TRISTAR Risk Management.
+TRISTAR is the University's claims adjustment service.
 They investigate all claims and determine whether to accept a claim.
-Empire also processes payments for medical expenses and disability payments for work time lost.
+TRISTAR also processes payments for medical expenses and disability payments for work time lost.

 What happens if I don’t miss any work?

 The claim is set up to make payment for any medical expenses related to the injury or illness.
-Please tell your health care provider to send the bills to Empire Pacific for payment under worker's compensation.
+Please tell your health care provider to send the bills to TRISTAR for payment under worker's compensation.